Let Our Mater Instructors Mentor Your Divemaster Course

 - Be fit for diving and submit a Medical Statement (PDF) signed by a physician within the last 12 months.

-- About 14 days: 10 days' training and 4 for study and remedial work.
+- Full Time: 14 days (10 days' training and 4 for study and remedial work).

-- 5 weekends spread over up to 8 weeks (the first 2 core weekends are fixed)
+- Part Time: 5 weekends spread over up to 8 weeks (the first 2 core weekends are fixed)

 Abyss Scuba Diving has accommodation for its dive professionals in training just a 10 min walk from the dive shop.
 It’s twin share accommodation with 2 bathrooms, full kitchen, living room, study area, and dining area.
 There is a spacious backyard, and back deck to hang out and study in.
 The accommodation is $499 ncludes light breakfast, (tea/coffee, cereal, bread, milk, etc), for the period of the full time DM program (14days).